Kean333/VoiceRecognition/index.md

 ### Strike (October 16 - November 20)

 * (November 20th) Raspberry PI was imaged
-* Configured to be able to remote into it from a PC/Laptop instead of using an HDMI connection
+* Configured the PI to be able to remote into it from a PC/Laptop instead of using an HDMI connection

 ### Week 5 (October 16, 2017)